SolaceLabs/solace-pretty-dump/README.md

  - Default charset is UTF-8.
 Override by setting: export PRETTY_CHARSET=whatever
     - e.g. export PRETTY_CHARSET=ISO-8859-1  (or "set" on Windows)
 SdkPerf Wrap mode: use any SdkPerf as usual, pipe command to " | prettydump wrap" to prettify
+ - Note: add the 'bin' directory to your path to make it easier
 ```